 Washington, DC 20515

-From 2006 – 2009, Elise served in the West Wing of the White House as part of President George W. Bush’s Domestic Policy Council Staff and in the Chief of Staff’s office where she assisted in overseeing the policy development process on all economic and domestic policy issues.
+From 2006 – 2009, Congresswoman Stefanik served in the West Wing of the White House on President George W. Bush’s Domestic Policy Council Staff and in the Office of the Chief of Staff, where she assisted in overseeing the policy development process on all economic and domestic policy issues.
 Congresswoman Stefanik served as the Director of Vice-Presidential Debate Prep to Paul Ryan, and as the Director of Communications for the Foreign Policy Initiative.

 Elise’s family has owned a home on Lake Champlain in Essex County for over 30 years.
 She lives in Schuylerville, New York with her husband Matt and their newborn son Sam.

 Forcing an unconstitutional mask mandate is an attack on our parents, students, children, and New York schools.
 An… https://t.co/gXLMwrTTk2

 Today, we mourn the loss of Police Officer Wilbert Mora.
 At 27-year-old, he was murdered in the line of duty — fig… https://t.co/H6LFeR10pa